Why Study Anthropology?

 - What makes these Anthropology programs distinctive?

 “Anthropology is the most humanistic of sciences and the most scientific of the humanities” ~ Anthropologist Alfred L. Kroeber (1876-1960).

 Anthropology is the study of humankind from its beginnings to the present day.
 As described in the Discover Anthropology website (operated by the Royal Anthropological Institute’s Education Outreach Programme), anthropology is "concerned with the biological features that make us human" which includes "physiology, genetic makeup, nutritional history and evolution".
 It also deals with the social elements, which include "language, culture, politics, family and religion."
 In addition, whether they study a "religious community in London, or human evolutionary fossils in the UAE, anthropologists are concerned with many aspects of people’s lives: the everyday practices as well as the more dramatic rituals, ceremonies and processes which define us as human beings."

-- University of Toronto including UTM is ranked at number 10 in the world for the subject of Anthropology in the 2021 QS World University Rankings by Subject.
+- University of Toronto including UTM is is the highest-ranked Canadian university and number 16 in the world for the subject of anthropology in the 2022 QS World University Rankings by Subject.

 - University of Toronto including UTM is the highest-ranked Canadian university for graduate employability according to the 2020 QS Graduate Employability Rankings.

 An excellent foundation for many graduate and professional pathways

 UTM's interdisciplinary Anthropology programs can prepare you for further education in:

 Additionally, in an increasingly technological and global world, having human-centred scientific and cultural knowledge can complement almost any other fields of study that you choose to pursue.
 Our programs pair well with many other disciplines for a double major or other combination.
 Below are some common program combinations, but Anthropology intersects with so many areas that you can combine our programs with nearly anything else you choose to study.